 Crème Fraîche vs. Sour Cream

 Crème fraîche and sour cream are both creamy, cultured dairy products, but they have distinct differences in flavor, texture, and culinary applications.
-Understanding these differences can help you choose the right ingredient for your cooking.
+Understanding these differences can help you choose the right ingredients for your cooking.

 Fat Content